GuiHue/myfenjalinuxcnc/README.md

 # myfenjalinuxcnc
 This repository holds the latest stable version of my LinuxCNC configuration for my CNC Router.
 It follows LinuxCNC Master (at the time of creation 2.9pre).

+## This is the ATC branch

-The CNC router's design is based on "Fenja" created by A. Koch of [fraeserbruch.de](https://fraeserbruch.de/ "Fenja's home").
+The CNC router's design is based on "Fenja" created by A. Koch of [fraserbruch.de](https://fraeserbruch.de/ "Fenja's home").
 Plans and parts are available through him.
 The design offers various sizes to choose from and requires the owner to chose drives, spindle and control.
 Furthermore, it is supported by a great community.
-I highly recommend this work.

 All of the config options presented here are applicable to any CNC router design.